classborke09/Arch-Linux-installation-guide/README.md

 ```

 # Connect to interenet
 > Nothing will be done in this guide without an internet!
-If you have it already then skip this step.
+If you have already then skip this step.

 **iwd**
 ```